-8. Maintain a standardized Phragmites fact sheet, based on the Best Management Practices, suitable for the general public.
-Ensure the concept of native vs non-native species, and the harm non-native species can cause to Species at Risk and other values, is well captured.

-- 9. Conduct specific outreach and education around the responsible use of herbicides, and other control tools as necessary.
+- 8. Maintain a standardized Phragmites fact sheet, based on the Best Management Practices (BMPs), suitable for the general public.
+Ensure the concept of native vs nonnative species, and the harm that non-native species can cause to Species at Risk and other values, is well communicated. - 9.
+Conduct specific outreach and education around the responsible use of herbicides, and other control tools as necessary.
 Share research findings in accessible language to key audiences. - 10.
-Consider tailored products, including signs in public places, and materials which go out with other municipal mailings.
-Focus on special interest groups to leverage support e.g. anglers and hunters, recreational boaters, ATV clubs etc. - 11.
-Develop demonstration Phragmites control projects in targeted, high-visibility areas to raise awareness of the challenge and highlight successes.
+Consider tailored products, including signs in public places, and informative materials that are integrated in delivery with other municipal mailings.
+Focus on special interest groups to leverage support (e.g. anglers and hunters, recreational boaters, ATV clubs etc).
+Signs should be carefully planned to avoid sign fatigue. - 11.
+Develop tutorial/demonstrations of Phragmites control projects in targeted, highvisibility areas, to raise awareness of the challenges and highlight successes of Phragmites control.